preface-ai/coding-guideline-tips-and-others/guidelines/frontend-coding-standard/seo-coding-guidelines.md

 ## Dynamic Implementation

 When using these tags in a React component like Layout, pass the relevant information as props from the page component (e.g., BlogDetails).
-Ensure you derive these props from meaningful and accurate sources, such as the content management system (CMS) fields.
+Ensure you derive these props from the correct promise sources, such as the content management system (CMS) fields, or other relative data sources.

 ```js
 import { Layout } from "../../components";